michael-quinlan/jupyter-bazel/README.md

 ## JUPYTER-BAZEL ##

 This is simple example of how to create and launch a jupyter notebook binary that includes local bazel libraries.
+It was inspired by the conversation in https://github.com/bazelbuild/rules_python/issues/63.

 Simply execute: